How does your engine run

 Arousal States or Engine Levels

-Levels of arousal can be compared to the motor of car - Low Speed, High Speed or Just Right.
+Levels of arousal can be compared to the motor of a car – Low Speed, High Speed or Just Right.

 • Low - When it is so difficult to get moving.
 One feels low, lethargic, poor motivation and hard to get going.